scizen9/SEDM-Docs/archive/Old_Efficiency.rst

 The Effect of Filling Factor on Efficiency
 ------------------------------------------

-In our efforts to understand the throughput of the current SEDM, we have tried to estimate the filling factor of the multi-lens array (MLA).
+In our efforts to understand the low throughput of the current SEDM, we have tried to estimate the filling factor of the multi-lens array (MLA).
 In the manufacturing process for any MLA, a certain fraction of the array becomes unusable because of dead zones at the borders of the lenslets.
 In